laranzu/MCastBots/README.md

 keep an eye on progress and upload data from the bots to the server.
 (Better than being the one who has to _test_ the new products.)

+The bots all share a common multicast group address, which is also used by the supervisor program.

+IN THEORY.
+THIS IS NOT WORKING :-( NOTHING GETS RECEIVED

 #### Running program

 Written as a Python package, so run with `python -m DNABot` from parent